John Sterling (author): Life

-He was born at Kames Castle on the Isle of Bute, the son of Edward Sterling.
+Sterling was born at Kames Castle on the Isle of Bute, the son of Edward Sterling.
 After studying for a year at the University of Glasgow, he in 1824 entered Trinity College, Cambridge, where he had for tutor Julius Charles Hare.
 At Cambridge he took part in the debates of the Cambridge Union Society, and became a member of the Cambridge Apostles, forming friendships with Frederick Denison Maurice and Richard Trench.
-He moved to Trinity Hall with the intention of graduating in law, but left the university without taking a degree.
+He moved to Trinity Hall with the intention of graduating in law but left the university without taking a degree.

-During the next four years Sterling resided chiefly in London, employing himself actively in literature and making a number of literary friends.
+During the next four years, Sterling resided chiefly in London, employing himself actively in literature and making a number of literary friends.
 With F. D. Maurice he purchased the Athenaeum magazine in 1828 from James Silk Buckingham, but the enterprise was not a financial success.
-He also formed an intimacy with the Spanish revolutionist General Torrijos, in whose unfortunate expedition he took an active interest.
+He also formed an intimacy with the Spanish revolutionary General Torrijos, in whose unfortunate expedition he took an active interest.
+He raised funds for Spanish liberal exiles to carry out their plans for insurrection, and his words influenced young Robert Boyd to give his family inheritance to Torrijos's cause.
 On 2 November 1830, at Christ Church, Marylebone, Sterling married Susannah, daughter of Lieutenant-General Charles Barton (1760–1819) and his wife Susannah.